 - make in an air popper or make Ninja Foodi popcorn

-- Wilton Royal blue chocolate melts
+- Wilton Royal blue candy melts

 - Melted white chocolate chips or Wilton red chocolate melts